-61 Tracking pixels are comprised of small snippets of code that are integrated into the website of the targeter.
+69 Tracking pixels are comprised of small snippets of code that are integrated into the website of the targeter.
 When an individual accesses the targeter's website in their browser, the browser automatically sends a request to the social media provider's server to obtain the tracking pixel.
 Once the tracking pixel is downloaded, the social media provider is typically able to monitor the user's session (i.e. the individual's behaviour on the website(s) in question).
 The observed data can be used in order for example to add a social media user to a particular target audience.

-62 A social media provider may also be able to determine the whereabouts of their users on the basis of other data points, including IP address and WiFi information from mobile devices, or the user-derived data (e.g. if they place information about their location on the platform in a post).
+70 A social media provider may also be able to determine the whereabouts of their users on the basis of other data points, including IP address and WiFi information from mobile devices, or the user-derived data (e.g. if they place information about their location on the platform in a post).

-Later on, she visits the website "Thelatesthotnews.com" that has a social media button integrated on it.
-A small but clearly visible banner appears on the right edge of the screen, asking Mrs. Ghorbani to consent to the transmission of her personal data to the social media provider using cookies and social media plug-ins.
+consent to the transmission of her personal data to the social media provider using cookies and social media plug-ins.
 The website operator undertook technical measures so that no personal data is transferred to the social media platform until she gives her consent.